Computational thinking is not necessarily something students learn by sitting in front of a computer.

-For example, ask students to analyse the best possible route on a map to get to a certain place at a certain time; or to follow a specific routine of exercises that make up a training program at the gym; or to write a step-by step recipe for others to use so that they can prepare a meal.
+For example, ask students to analyze the best possible route on a map to get to a certain place at a certain time, or to follow a specific routine of exercises that make up a training program at the gym; or to write a step-by-step recipe for others to use so that they can prepare a meal.

 Why teach computational thinking?